Learning Direct Optimization for Scene Understanding: Stochastic Scene Generator and Experimental Datasets

-\paragraph{Stochastic Scene Generator }
+\subsection{Stochastic Scene Generator}

-For each image we sample the global LVs and those of up to 7 objects which lie on the \GR.
-We consider three object classes, namely mugs, bananas and staplers, for each object we sample its class, shape (one-of-$K$ = 6/15/8 shapes respectively, obtained from ShapeNet\footnote{\url{https://www.shapenet.org/}} and then aligned), colour (albedo), rotation, and scaling factor.
-See Figure \ref{i:dataset} for examples.
-Since our ultimate goal is understanding of real images, the synthetic images are generated with a rich realistic Blender renderer, where we have added shadows, realistic backgrounds and textures on the objects.
-The textures serve as a noise to allow transference of the \ourMeth to work with richer real images.
+For each image we sample the global LVs and the LVs of up to 7 objects which lie on the \GR.
+We consider three object classes: mugs, bananas and staplers.
+For each object we sample its class, shape (one-of-$K$ = 6/15/8 shapes respectively\footnote{The shapes were obtained from ShapeNet: {\url{https://www.shapenet.org/}}; and then aligned in 3D to have the same position, size, and rotation.}), colour, rotation, and scaling factor.
+Since our goal is to apply our networks to real images, the synthetic images are generated with a rich realistic Blender\footnote{\url{https://www.blender.org/}} renderer, where we have added shadows, realistic backgrounds and textures on the objects.
+The textures serve as a noise to allow \ourMeth to work with richer real images that may feature different kinds of surface patterns, shadows and noise.
+Textures are applied at a random scaling on the surface via multiplication of the initial colour and the texture intensity.
 Since we do not model the textures, the mean effect of texture is absorbed into the ground truth (GT) colour.
-Supplementary material provides more details of the scene generator.
+We define the GT colour to be the one that the best matches the texture, i.e.\ the mean colour of the texture.
+For example for the white object in black dots, the ground truth colour will be light-grey.

+The synthetic images generated by the stochastic scene generator are rendered at 256$\times$256 pixels.
+We sample the camera height and elevation uniformly in the appropriate ranges: $\alpha \in [0^\circ,75^\circ]$, $h \in [5,75]$ cm.
+Illumination is represented as uniform lighting plus a directional source, with the strength of the uniform light $\in [0, 1]$, the strength of the directional light $\in [0, 2]$, with azimuth $\in [0^\circ,360^\circ]$ and elevation $\in [0^\circ,90^\circ]$ of the directional light.

+To sample a scene we first select a target number of objects (between four and seven).
+We then sample the camera parameters and the plane colour.
+Objects are added sequentially to the scene, and a new object is accepted if at least a half of it is present in the image, it does not intersect other objects, and is not occluded by more than 50\%.
+If it is not possible to place the target number of objects in the scene (\eg when a camera is pointing downwards from a low height) we reject the scene.
+For each object we sample its class (stapler, mug or banana), shape, colour, rotation, and scaling factor so that stapler length is $\in [12,16]$cm, mug diameter in $\in [7,10]$cm, banana length $\in [15,20]$cm.

+Below we describe the process of sampling realistic colours for our scenes.
+Initially we experimented with sampling from a uniform distribution but it often results in pastel colours, close to gray.
+Therefore we use a collection of 17 predefined CSS/HTML colours and sample a pair of them with a random mixing proportion.
+This samples a variety of colours with frequent strong colours (where the RGB value is either close to 0 or 1), as these are common choices for everyday objects.
+Afterwards, we add a uniform noise of $\pm 0.2$ to the RGB coefficients and clip if necessary.
+We use this scheme to sample colours of staplers and mugs, for bananas we fix one of the components to be yellow, for ground plane colours we fix one of the components to be white so as to obtain bright colours more frequently.